Prince George’s Park Bus Terminal

 The Terminal:

 Prince George’s Park Bus Terminal is a bus terminal located at Kent Ridge, along Clementi Road and at the southeast corner of the National University of Singapore (NUS) campus.
-The terminal primarily serves as a terminating point for bus routes serving the NUS campus, and also serves nearby university accommodation such as Prince George’s Park Residences and King Edward VII Hall.
+The terminal primarily serves as a terminating point for bus routes serving the NUS campus, as well as a bus stop for nearby university accommodation such as Prince George’s Park Residences and King Edward VII Hall.

-The terminal has a single sheltered bus stop for the pick-up and drop-off of passengers.
-A small bus park with parallel and end-on lots accommodate a total of 6 buses.
+Passenger facilities comprise a single sheltered bus stop for the pick-up and drop-off of passengers.
+A small bus park with parallel and end-on lots accommodates a total of 6 buses.
 The terminal building contains a dispatch office and facilities for bus drivers, such as a driver’s lounge and toilets.

 This terminal is not to be confused with the other bus stop of a similar name, Prince George’s Park Residences Foyer, which is located a short distance away (at the driveway of Prince George’s Park Residences)